 The best way to find out about our learning is to view our TWITTER account.
 Follow us @nsprimary At Northern Saints we want our lessons to come alive and so we have a particular emphasis on learning from first-hand experience, learning outdoors and developing personal confidence through an extended and enhanced curriculum.
 Our curriculum page gives you information on the National Curriculum, what you should expect your child to achieve each year and our phonics / reading teaching programme.

-By the time they leave us, all children have made at least expected progress and the majority make much more progress.
+By the time they leave us, we aim too ensure that all children have made at least expected progress with the majority make much more progress.
 In 2015 children leaving Year 6 had made progress in the top 1% of all schools nationally.
-This is true for pupils with Special Educational Needs, Disabilities or who are subject to a Statement or Education, Health and Care Plan.
-Our SEN and disability information report 2016-17 and our SEN and Disability Policy 2016-17 give clear indications of what we offer and how we fulfil statutory requirements.
-Our Accessibility Plan 2016-17 demonstrates our commitment to ensuring that disabled staff, visitors and pupils are increasingly supported.
+Our SEN Information Report NSP 2018 and our SEN and Disability Policy give clear indications of what we offer and how we fulfil statutory requirements.
+Our Disability-Equality-Scheme and Accessibility Plan demonstrates our commitment to ensuring that disabled staff, visitors and pupils are increasingly supported.

 OUR PLANS FOR THE FUTURE

-We are always seeking to improve our work and the executive summary of our School Improvement Plan gives brief information about what we will focus on over the next five years.
+We are always seeking to improve our work and the Strategic Action Plan gives brief information about what we will focus on over the next 3 years.
 This year we will focus on developing consistency in assessment, ensuring outstanding teaching in Early Years and Key Stage 1 and giving children more first-hand experiences so that they become resilient learners.
 The school is oversubscribed and we will expand to 3 form entry by 2017/18 so we are also updating Year 3 and Year 4 classrooms this year as well as building a new admin block.

 Our main office contacts for members of the public are: